MSc Psychological Approaches to Health

 IELTS 6.5 overall, with no less than 6.0 in any component

-This programme applies psychological theory and research to improve health and healthcare delivery.
+This course applies psychological theory and research to improve health and healthcare delivery.

 We draw on theories derived from cognitive, social, clinical and health psychology.
 Approaches studied are informed by research methodologies that provide an evidence base for their implementation.
 Issues addressed at the individual level include obesity, medical error, behaviour change and psychological wellbeing.
 At group level, the interactions of different professional groups, impacts of new health interventions and the effects of multidisciplinary teamwork are examined.
 Concerns at the healthcare delivery level include evidence-based practice, patient safety, government policy and economics.

 This rich course draws on many levels of analysis, aspects of psychological theory, research, practice and policy.
 You’ll be taught by subject experts, who actively research and publish in their area, and work with the NHS, food industry, charities and other organisations to improve health outcomes.

 The School of Psychology is a large and thriving department which has expanded rapidly over the last five years.
 There are now over 70 members of academic, research and support staff, including nine professors.
 We offer high quality research-led teaching and you’ll be actively encouraged to engage in ongoing research.
 Much of this research is collaborative with government departments, research councils, the NHS and industry.

 We offer a lively learning environment with modern facilities for teaching and research, which aims to produce graduates equipped with current knowledge and the ability to apply this to key health issues.Back to top

 The modules you study initially lay firm foundations for your later study and dissertation.
 You’ll consolidate your research skills and consider the broader issues in psychological approaches to health.